#51 State House Station Augusta, ME 04333 | Phone: 207.624.6290 | Fax: 207.624.8729 | Maine Relay 711 | Visitor Information

 SALLIE CHANDLER of Lebanon was first appointed as a Commissioner by Governor Baldacci in 2007 to fill an unexpired term.
 She was re-appointed for a full term in August 2010, and her term expires in August 2015.
 Sallie was the first African-American woman elected to public office in Maine (town clerk for Lebanon).
 She currently is a successful business owner, President-elect of Sanford-Springvale Rotary Club, the chair of the York County Commissioners, current Vice-President of the Coastal County Workforce Inc., and vice president of the Portland branch of the NAACP.
 She has served as a commissioner on the Maine County Commissioners Association and as a state committee member of the Maine Democratic Party.
 She also was the first woman president of the NAACP - Bangor Chapter, the first female dispatcher for the Bangor Fire Department, a real estate agency owner, and a former Little League coach.
 In 2009, Sallie was honored as a “Catalyst for Change” by the Jean Byers Sampson Center for Diversity at the University of Southern Maine.

-DEBORAH WHITWORTH of Portland was first appointed as a Commissioner by Governor LePage in September 2011 to fill an unexpired term.
+DEBORAH WHITWORTH of Portland was first appointed as a Commissioner by Governor LePage September 2011 to fill an unexpired term.
 She was appointed for a full term in August 2012; her current term ends in August 2017.
-Deb is a Development Director for Northcross Group, an information technology and management consulting firm in Portland.
-Deb serves as Director of the Maine State Council of the national Society of Human Resources Management (“SHRM”).
-Deb was honored as 2012 Human Resources Leader of the Year by SHRM Maine State Council.
+Deb is owner of HR Studio Group—a human resources consulting firm located in Portland and serving businesses and nonprofits throughout Maine and Seacoast New Hampshire.
+Deb serves as Director of the Maine State Council of the national Society of Human Resource Management (“SHRM”).
+She was honored as 2012 Human Resources Leader of the Year by SHRM Maine State Council.
 Deb is the co-chair of the Advisory Council for the Maine Development Foundation Maine Employers’ Initiative and also is an instructor at the University of Southern Maine in the Human Resources Certificate Program.
-The Immediate Past President for the Human Resources Association of Southern Maine, Deb previously was Senior Associate Human Resources professional with Mercer, an international human resources firm, managing director at Lebel and Harriman, an owner at HR Studio, the Vice President of Human Resources at the Waldron Group of Companies, and the Regional Human Resources Manager at Central Maine Medical Center.
-Deb holds a Bachelors' Degree in Communications from Kent State University in Ohio and achieved her Senior Professional in Human Resources designation from the Human Resources Certification Institute of SHRM in 2002.
+She is adjunct faculty with Thomas College.
+Prior to being elected as Director of the Maine State Council of the Society for Human Resource Management, she served as President of the largest SHRM chapter in the state—the Human Resources Association of Southern Maine.
+Deb previously was employed by Mercer, a global human resources firm, Managing Director at Lebel and Harriman, Vice President of Human Resources at the Waldron Group of Companies, and the Regional Human Resources Manager at Central Maine Medical Center.
+Deb holds a Bachelors' Degree in Communications from Kent State University in Ohio.
+She earned her Senior Professional in Human Resources (SPHR) designation from the Human Resources Certification Institute of SHRM in 2002 and was among the first HR professionals in the country to earn her SHRM-SCP (Senior Certified Professional) designation in 2014.

 JOHN NORMAN of Portland was appointed to the Commission by Governor LePage in May of 2014.
 [The term for this seat on the Commission had begun in 2013.
 When Governor LePage did not fill the position at that time, the Commissioner still in the seat (Paul Vestal) continued to serve until replaced.]
 Commissioner Norman's term ends in 2018.
 John is the Manager of Insurance and Claims at Iberdrola USA Networks, the “Shared Services” operations of Iberdrola USA (best known here in Maine as the parent company of Central Maine Power).
 Over the past 22 years John has worked primarily in the areas of Risk Management, Insurance and Claims with Central Maine Power Company, including its parent and affiliated companies; his areas of responsibility have also included parts of Human Resources and Labor Relations.
 Prior to that John worked in the insurance industry for Maine Bonding and Casualty Company.
 John is a graduate of the University of Southern Maine with a Bachelor’s Degree in Business Administration.
 He holds a Master’s Degree in Business Sciences from Husson University, and in December 2013 completed a Master’s Degree in Business Administration through Husson University as well.
 In addition to his work and educational experiences, John has served as a board member of the Maine Council of Self-Insurers and of the Maine Self-Insurance Guarantee Association, and is a past board member of Utilities Mutual Insurance Company.
 He also holds professional designations in the insurance and management fields.